 Will my insurance cover sclerotherapy?

-Insurance companies do not provide coverage for sclerotherapy when it is performed for cosmetic reasons.
+Insurance companies don’t provide coverage for sclerotherapy when it’s performed for cosmetic reasons.
 Some insurance companies cover sclerotherapy for specific medical conditions.
-Your insurance company may request a letter from your physician concerning the nature of your treatment.
-Please contact your insurance provider to verify coverage before you consider the procedure.
+Your insurance company may request a letter from your healthcare provider about the nature of your treatment.
+It’s a good idea to contact your insurance provider to confirm that they’ll cover sclerotherapy before you consider it.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy